ender-js/ender-repository/README.md

 ### Tests

-Ender Package Util uses [Buster](http://busterjs.org) for unit testing.
+Ender Repository uses [Buster](http://busterjs.org) for unit testing.
 You'll get it (and a bazillion unnecessary dependencies) when you `npm install` in your cloned local repository.
 Simply run `npm test` to run the test suite.

 ## Licence